Line 1 (O-Train)

-Line 1 (Ligne 1), also known as the Confederation Line (Ligne de la Confédération), is a light rail line operated by OC Transpo in Ottawa, Ontario, Canada, part of the city's O-Train system.
+Line 1 (Ligne 1), formerly known as the Confederation Line (Ligne de la Confédération), is a light rail line operated by OC Transpo in Ottawa, Ontario, Canada, part of the city's O-Train system.
 It opened on September 14, 2019, and is O-Train's second line.
 It operates on an east–west route, with a segment under Queen Street in the downtown core, complementing the north–south Line 2 that operates to the west of the downtown core.
-Despite using light rail rolling stock and technology (e.g. pantograph electrical pickup from overhead catenary rather than a third rail), Line 1 is completely grade separated.